SE Louisiana vs. Sam Houston Prediction, Game Preview: FCS Spring Football

 Sam is a defenseman in Houston.

-The group that finished No. 1 in losses in FCS in 2019, No. 2 in sacks, and eighth in scoring defense, will not get everyone back, but it should get a defensive combination of Javon Lyon and Tres Mescaro.
-He combined 13.5 sacks and 31.5 tackles for loss two years ago – in the backfield.
-They are working around the brick wall, tackling Joseph Wallace for a run D, who is not going to let go of a single thing.
+The group that finished at No. 1 in the FCS in 2019 to deal with the loss, sacks in defense and scoring, and No. 2 in the eighth don’t get everyone back, but it should get a defensive combination of Javon Lyon and Tres Mescaro: in the backfield – He combined 13.5 sacks and 31.5 tackles for loss two years ago.
+They are working around the brick wall defending Joseph Wallace for a run D that is not going to let go of a single thing.

-The firepower of the offense may not be with the SE Louisiana passing game, but enough to recover around this defense.
+The offense may not have firepower with SE Louisiana passing the passing game, but enough to recover around this defense.

 What is going to happen